daarnolducsd/ep5book/docs/06-week6.md

 [1] NA
 ```

-However, it does make sense to ask, how many elemnents are there in the vector ``school``?
+However, it does make sense to ask, how many elements are there in the vector ``school``?

 ```r